 The day I had been dreading was finally here.
 I could not avoid it anymore.
-As my feet unwillingly dragged me to class on my first day, I was greeted with hushed tones by thirty pairs of eyes.
+As my feet unwillingly dragged me to class on my first day, thirty pairs of eyes greeted me with hushed tones.
 If only I had Harry Potter’s invisible cloak to vale those prying eyes.
 My immigrant parents had transferred me to a new high school for my senior year.
 While many of my classmates were applying to their top college choices, I was searching for new hobbies that would distract me from my misery and take my mind off my sense of being uprooted from our home in Thailand.

-It was during this time that I discovered my love for sketching and the piano.
-The art I create and the musical pieces I play have become more intricate as my discipline, coordination, and agility have continually improved.
+During this time, I discovered my love for sketching and the piano.
+The art I create, and the musical pieces I play have become more intricate as my discipline, coordination, and agility have continually improved.
 Later in my senior year, dentistry captured my attention after visiting my dentist, Dr. K, for a simple restorative procedure.
-I was simply mesmerized by the degree of technical and manual dexterity skills at his command as he restored my tooth.
+I was mesmerized by the degree of technical and manual dexterity skills at his command as he restored my tooth.
 Dr. K's kind and caring demeanor also had a lasting impact on my professional direction, and he is one of the principal role models I continue to think about to this day.

-When I walked into Dr. K’s clinic, I felt welcomed by each member of the dental staff.
+When I walked into Dr. K’s clinic, I felt welcomed by each dental staff member.
 The constant feeling of being an ‘other,’ an outcast at the school, had marred my self-esteem, and here, I felt a sense of belonging.
 The diversity and hospitable nature of dentistry compelled me.
 After exploring and researching dental professions, I became increasingly attracted to all aspects of Dentistry.
 The dentist that I want to become is an artist, provider, educator, researcher, and community leader - all at the same time.

 Not long after becoming a dental assistant eight years ago, I realized that Dentistry represented much more than a successful career; it was rapidly becoming my purpose in life.
 My experience in the dental field has provided me with ample opportunities to grow both personally and professionally.
 It has taught me how to build meaningful relationships with others and utilize my skills for the greater good.
 Most of all, I have learned that nothing comes easy without hard work and determination - which I will cling to tightly for the rest of my life.